diem/dip/lips/lip-1.md

 such as wallets, exchanges or designated dealers and allows them to privately exchange payment information before, while, or after settling it on a Blockchain.

-The initial use-case for the Off-Chain protocol relates to _supporting compliance_, and in particular the implementation of the _Travel Rule_ recommendation by the FATF.
+The initial use-case for the Off-Chain protocol relates to _supporting compliance_, and in particular supporting the implementation of the _Travel Rule_ recommendation by the FATF.
 Those recommendations specify that when money transfers above a certain amount are executed by VASPs, some information about the sender and recipient of funds must become available to both VASPs.
 The Off-Chain protocols allows VASPs to exchange this information privately.

 A secondary use-case for the Off-Chain protocol is to provide higher levels of privacy than those that can be achieved directly on a Blockchain.
-The exact details of the customer accounts involved in a payment, as well as any personal information that needs to be exchanged to support compliance, remain off-chain.
-They are exchanged within a secure, authenticated and encrypted, channel and only made available to the parties that strictly require them.
+The exact details of the customer accounts involved in a payment, as well as personal information that may need to be exchanged to support compliance, remain off-chain.
+The information is exchanged within a secure, authenticated and encrypted, channel and would only be made available to the parties that strictly require them.

-In the future, the Off-Chain protocol will be further extended to include functionality such as batching of transactions and additional payments functionality.
+In the future, the Off-Chain protocol may be further extended to include functionality such as batching of transactions and additional payments functionality.

 ---
 # Specification